norkskargrot/D_Nocker.github.io/content/blog/2023-5-18-500-byte-flightsim/index.md

 <img class = smallimagewithinpost src="/blog/2023-5-18-500-byte-flightsim/breakingverticalbounries.gif">

-From here a lot of the above drawing logic can be squeezed down and simplified using common algebra which, combined with some of the code-shrinking techniques described above, results in the following code for drawing the environment:
+From here a lot of the above drawing logic can be squeezed down and simplified with just algebra which, combined with some of the code-shrinking techniques described above, results in the following code for drawing the environment:

 ```lua
 s=sin(a)c=cos(a)k=z